ardacinardemirtas/ardacinardemirtas.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I'm Arda Çınar Demirtaş, a senior electrical and electronics student at Bilkent University.
+Hi, I'm Arda Çınar Demirtaş, a senior electrical and electronics undergraduate student at Bilkent University.

 I'm interested in biomedical imaging, computer vision, physics-constrained generative modeling, and deep learning.
-I've co-authored a journal paper, a conference paper, and a conference abstract on these topics under the invaluable guidance of Prof. Tolga Çukur from Bilkent University and Prof. Pascal Fua from EPFL.
+I've co-authored a journal paper, a conference paper, and a conference abstract on these topics under the invaluable guidance of [Prof. Tolga Çukur](https://kilyos.ee.bilkent.edu.tr/~cukur/) from Bilkent University and [Prof. Pascal Fua](https://people.epfl.ch/pascal.fua) from EPFL.

 I like watching sports of any kind, but especially basketball.
 I play the electric guitar, and I listen to a lot of music.